keto nut granola

 On the nuts, you’ll find great pricing at Aldi, Lytle, and your Big Box store.
 Your regular grocery store might just edge them out if you shop around a big holiday like Thanksgiving, Christmas, or Easter.
 Keep your nuts tightly packaged in the freezer for freshness.

-The unsweetened coconut flakes were a challenge to find; I checked several stores, and only found them in pricier organic brands.
+The unsweetened coconut flakes were a challenge to find; I checked several stores, and only found them in pricier organic brands, but found them cheap in several ethnic markets.
 I gave you a sub for coconut shreds in the recipe.
 Again, keep in the freezer!

 Monk fruit varied in price by several dollars a package (even the same brand and the same size) in different stores.
 Shop around!